daralynnrhode/daralynnrhode/README.md

 - My name is Daralynn Rhode and I am a current college sophomore at the University of Colorado at Boulder working towards my undergraduate degree in Computer Science.
 - Found here will be a few of my Personal Projects that I have coded over the years.
 - When i'm not coding, I am usually playing for my club soccer team or taking part in the schools astronomy club.
-- You can find me on both LinkdIn or Indeed
+- You can find me on both LinkdIn or Indeed: www.linkedin.com/in/daralynn-rhode-b33282216

 <!---
 daralynnrhode/daralynnrhode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.